quantcdn/quant-admin-go/docs/RuleProxy.md

 ### NewRuleProxy

-`func NewRuleProxy(kind string, actionConfig RuleProxyAction, uuid string, disabled bool, action string, ) *RuleProxy`
+`func NewRuleProxy(actionConfig RuleProxyAction, uuid string, disabled bool, action string, ) *RuleProxy`

 NewRuleProxy instantiates a new RuleProxy object
 This constructor will assign default values to properties that have it defined,